cettia/cettia.github.io/guides/cettia-tutorial.md

 - **Socket** - A feature-rich interface built on the top of the transport.
 It provides the event system that allows you to define your own events, regardless of the type of event data, and exchange them between the Cettia client and the Cettia server in real-time.
 - **Transport** - An interface to represent a full duplex message channel.
 It carries a binary as well as a text payload based on message framing, exchanges messages bidirectionally, and ensures no message loss and no idle connection.
 Unlike Server and Socket, you don't need to be aware of the Transport unless you want to tweak the default transport behavior or introduce a brand new transport.

-Let's set up the Cettia server on top of the above I/O framework agnostic layer and open a socket as a smoke test.
+Let's set up the Cettia server on top of the above web framework agnostic layer and open a socket as a smoke test.
 Add the following imports:

 ```java
 import io.cettia.DefaultServer;